 Six super useful segments from customer behavior data

-Customer behavior in marketing and common types of customer segments you get from data.
+You get customer behavior in marketing and common types of customer segments from data.

-However easy it seems to do, the reality that customer segmentation's execution to gain value is still hard.
+However easy it seems to do, the reality is that customer segmentation's execution to gain value is still hard.
 This challenge is not new.
-In fact, over ten years ago, Bain & Company surveyed executives about their experiences with customer segmentation, and 81% said it was a critical tool for growing profits.
+Over ten years ago, Bain & Company surveyed executives about their experiences with customer segmentation, and 81% said it was a critical tool for growing profits.
 Still, fewer than 25% believed their companies used it effectively.
-I have seen that number these days has merely risen to about 35%.
-But regardless of the current difficulties, customer experience in the driver’s seat, and personalization as the destination, segmentation is a must-have for business, especially eCommerce.
+I have seen that number has merely risen to about 35% these days.
+But regardless of the current difficulties, customer experience in the driver's seat, and personalization as the destination, segmentation is a must-have for businesses, especially eCommerce.

-Customer segmentation, types of buyers, has always been important, but now that personalization and customer experience determine a business’ success, effective segmentation is even more critical.
+Customer segmentation and buyer types have always been important, but effective segmentation is even more critical now that personalization and customer experience determine a business's success.
 Entering into a more traditional marketing team, you will recognize these six main types of behavioral segmentation.

 1. Occasions Driven

 Probably the easiest to implement because you don't need a lot of historical data on your customer.
 Occasion and timing-based behavioral segments refer to both universal and personal events.
 From biggest to niche:

 Universal occasions apply to most customers or target audiences and consist of holidays and seasonal events when consumers are more likely to make special purchases.
 In the United States, Cyber Monday is still the biggest eCommerce day of the year, for example.

 Recurring personal occasions may depend on your product or service, but looking for a repeat purchase is a big part of retention.
 Recurring-personal purchasing occasions can be found in your user journeys and transaction history.
 Also, look for individual customer attributes that consistently repeat over some time.
 For example, birthdays, anniversaries or vacations, monthly purchases, or even rituals like the Sunday morning lottery tickets.